sprblm/dots-website/site/projects/web-monetization/index.md

   1. How much am I paying?
   2. When do I pay?
   3. How can I pay more or less?
   4. How can I refund a payment?
   5. How much money will a creator expect to receive over time?
   6. How much of my money is going to be spent at which websites?
   7. How can I further engage and retain my audience?

 </div>

 Given the amount and frequency of these questions, streaming platforms should work to improve transparency in the web extension and on the creator’s profile.
 In doing so, platforms should provide real-time feedback in the streaming platform website (for creators) and in the web extension (for audience members).
 These changes would help improve trust in the service as well as the Web Monetization API.

 As noted above in section 3.3.
 (Mental Models), streaming is a new technology that requires new mental models.
-Providing real-time tactile feedback can help improve understanding and allows users to feel in control, take appropriate actions to reach their goal, and ultimately trust the brand ([NNGroup](https://www.nngroup.com/articles/visibility-system-status/)).
+Providing real-time tactile feedback can help improve understanding and allows users to feel in control, take appropriate actions to reach their goal, and ultimately trust the brand ([NNGroup's Usability Heuristic #1](https://www.nngroup.com/articles/visibility-system-status/)).
 Web Monetization-enabled web extensions should therefore give users direct feedback about how much money they are sending to a website in real time.

 ![Design pattern for streaming feedback](image_6.png "Design pattern for streaming feedback")